SecUSo/privacy-friendly-dicer/README.md

 ## Motivation

 Privacy Friendly Dicer has been developed to provide a privacy friendly dicing application.
-It belongs to the Privacy Friendly Apps group which is developed by the SECUSO research group at Technische Universität Darmstadt, Germany.
+It belongs to the Privacy Friendly Apps group which is developed by the SECUSO research group at Karlsruhe Institute of Technology, Germany.
 More information can be found on secuso.org/pfa

 ## Building